 How to spot a Series A 47 days before the deck lands in your inbox.

-If you are a developer, ex-founder, or technical operator who also writes angel checks, the next 12 minutes will reframe how you source deals.
+If you want earlier signal before the round starts feeling obvious, the next 12 minutes will reframe how you source deals.
 Three objections will be addressed.
 One uncomfortable conclusion will follow.
 And one specific, sub-€10/mo tool will let you act on it.

 The accident that started this